 ]

-Why we need these endpoits:
+Why we need these endpoints:

-Django SimpleJWT Settings
+Django SimpleJWT Settings Reference

 from datetime import timedelta